utcompling/textgrounder/README.txt

       TG_GROUPS_DIR points to, and copy the relevant TextGrounder corpora out of the `.../corpora` directory; these will generally be the directories `wikipedia`, `twitter-geotext`, anything beginning with `gut...`, and anything beginning with `ut...`.
-You might also want to copy the `.../projects/textgrounder` and `.../projects/pcl_travel` directories,
-      especially if you're doing work with toponym resolution.
-All of these directories should be placed under some directory with a structure that mirrors the source structure, starting with the `.../corpora` or `.../projects` directories.
-Then set TG_GROUPS_DIR to the top-level directory into which you placed these various directories.
+TG_GROUPS_DIR should be set to the destination directory that you copied the data to, and it should have a `.../corpora` directory under it, with a structure that mirrors the source.
    3. Otherwise, you might be able to download the data and set up the appropriate environment variables, as described below.
    4. Otherwise, you can generate at least Wikipedia and Twitter data from